 The Dart Detection Module detects attacks from Darts and 42mm projectiles through the Armor Module and the phototube.
-The minimum detection interval for Dart detection is 1,000ms.

 An Armor Module detects projectile attacks through pressure sensors and the vibration frequency on the armor panel.
-The shortest detection interval for an Armor Module is 50ms (when an Armor Module is hit with a 42mm projectile, the detection interval can be extended to a maximum of 200ms).
+The shortest detection interval for an Armor Module is 50 ms (when an Armor Module is hit with a 42mm projectile, the detection interval can be extended to a maximum of 200 ms).